nuriC0/c8-clutch-pressure/README.md

 * The TCM periodically wakes up to check on sensors, which makes powering on with the key not feasible.
 To address this, we have a few options to consider.
 The first option is to keep the device always on, consuming 27mA of power.
 The second option is to put the device in a half-sleep mode, which consumes 17mA of power.
 The third option is to place the device into DEEP sleep mode if the signals remain at 0 for 5 seconds, and we can use the Up Shift signal to wake it up, utilizing the RTC and consuming 7mA of power.

-**Code Folders**

-*logger* - contains code you should test your board with.
-This will output pressures IN and OUT of MCP-DAC.
-It should always match.
-You can also use this project to fine tune your ZERO bar reading.

 **ESP32 S2 PINOUT used in this document and code**